dmcbffeng/StripeCaller/README.md

   - norm (str): Hi-C normalization method.
 Recommend: "balanced", can also be "none"
   - threshold (float): p value threshold
   - resolution (int): resolution
-  - max_range (int): max distance off the diagonal to be calculated
+  - max_range (int): max distance off the diagonal to be considered in stripe calls
   - min_length (int): minimum length of stripes
   - min_distance (int): threshold for removing stripes too far away from the diagonal
   - stripe_width (int): stripe width (# of bins at the given resolution)